 Finally, let the sleeping baby sleep.
 It’s common and normal for a baby to sleep a long stretch after a cluster feed.
 Let them sleep!
 Enjoy your free time.
 After the hours of time spent feeding them, you’ve more than earned it.

-Besides, they’ll wake up soon enough – ready to eat again – or just needing cuddles while they’re in the midst of this current sleep regression.
+Besides, they’ll wake up soon enough – ready to eat again – or just need cuddles while they’re in the midst of this current sleep regression.

 So let them sleep – it’s what their bodies need to grow and develop and digest all of that milk – and the best cure for sleep regressions.